makma/fingerprintjs.com/content/blog/why-social-engineering-attacks-are-successful-with-technical-staff.md

 With Fingerprint, developers can code failsafe systems into their applications to detect and block authentication attempts.
 Credential theft still creates a security incident that should be investigated.
 Integrating Fingerprint into an application will stop brute-force attacks and account takeover botted scans against the web application.
 It also adds a layer of protection to stop the next exploit phase in social engineering.

-To get started with credential stuffing prevention and phishing attacks, check out Fingerprint's [attacker detection solution](https://fingerprint.com/account-takeover/) or try out our [demo application](https://fingerprint.com/demo/).
+To get started with credential stuffing prevention and phishing attacks, check out Fingerprint's [account takeover solution](https://fingerprint.com/account-takeover/) or try out our [demo application](https://fingerprint.com/demo/).